Frequently asked questions about acupuncture

 This varies with the individual.
 Usually, the first visit’s results are short-lived and subsequent treatments provide longer lasting improvement and greater degrees of change.
 If treatment is consistent, response will accelerate as the treatments progress.

-We do accept insurance!
-We will call to verify coverage and check benefits for you.
-You are responsible for your deductible, co-payment, and any non-covered or excluded amounts under your policy.
-If your insurance company does not cover acupuncture, I will gladly give you a receipt for all of your treatments so you can submit them to your insurance company for reimbursement.
+We do not bill insurance, we will gladly give you a specially-coded receipt for your treatments so you can submit them to your insurance company for reimbursement.

 Herbs are an essential component of Chinese Medicine.
 They treat the underlying condition and rarely cause unwanted side-effects.
 Many western drugs are derived from herbs, by isolating and concentrating a specific chemical component.
 This is what leads to unwanted side-effects- stripping away important components of the herb that help it achieve its desired effect while keeping it in balance.
 In herbal medicine, we usually combine 6 – 12 herbs together in a formula; they all work synergistically together and are tailored to your specific constitution and condition.
 Western drugs often control symptoms, but do not alter the disease process or “heal” and often cause further problems.
 For instance, antibiotics eliminate bacteria but do not improve a person's resistance to infection; diuretics rid excess fluids but do not improve Kidney function.
 Herbal formulas help resolve symptoms while simultaneously treating the underlying cause.
 I am convinced that if it were legal to patent herbal medicines, meaning drug companies could make drug-like profits from them, that they would be in more widespread use.